-Pillow top mattresses have an additional layer of upholstery on top of the mattress to increase softness.
-These layers are often referred to as pillow tops and have a cushiony feeling.
+Pillow-top mattresses have an additional layer of upholstery on top of the mattress to increase softness.
+It’s common to refer to these fluffy layers as “pillow toppers” because of how soft they are.

 The pillow tops vary in softness and as a mattress buyer, you have the liberty to decide what level of softness works for you.

-Pillow tops allow you to sink further into the mattress for more comfortable sleep.
-These pillow tops can be added to any type of mattress and so pillow top mattresses can be based on a variety of mattresses.
+Pillow tops allow you to sink further into the mattress for a more comfortable sleep.
+Pillow top mattresses may be made with any foundation, since the pillow tops can be attached to any mattress.

 - Very comfortable